-This incident took place during the fiming of Mission Impossible 4, which used Burj Khalifa as a backdrop for various computer-enhanced shenanigans.
+This incident took place during the filming of Mission Impossible 4, which used Burj Khalifa as a backdrop for various computer-enhanced shenanigans.

 After descending back to ground level, you are subjected to some high-pressure marketing as a multitude of pretty young girls try to sell you personalized photographs of your visit to the tower.
 The photographs they took earlier have now been developed, featuring you posing in front of a magnificent tower backdrop.